 Make Sure It’s Appropriate

 A video resume may not be relevant or appropriate for the job to which you are applying.
-If you’re seeking a role in a creative profession, such as design, marketing, or social media, then a video resume may land you an interview.
+If you’re seeking a role in a creative profession, such as design, marketing, or social media, which people sometime use to try to make money online too learning How to make money using Clickbank which could be the winning option to make money online.
 Sending a video to the wrong type of company may do more harm than good.

 A static, single shot, single take video may play as boring.
 A visual medium should be visually interesting.
 Cut to another angle, another image or another location.